Lessons for now and beyond

 Speaking of tuition, while you shouldn’t expect to see fees drop anytime soon, students are likely to expect more for their dollars.
 According to Cynthia Vitters, managing director of Deloitte’s government and public services practice, “[Business schools] will have to work on giving greater value to students for the same price.”

 In many cases, this means taking unprecedented measures to trim the fat.
-Business school dean Norean Sharpe told FT, “I really believe that the core parameters of how you deliver an MBA will be changed forever.”
+Norean Sharpe, dean of The Peter J. Tobin College of Business, told The Financial Times, “I really believe that the core parameters of how you deliver an MBA will be changed forever.”

 Additionally, we may also see the emergence of non-traditional models, including micromaster’s degrees and “stackable” programs which allow candidates to “stack” credentials together in order to build a degree.
 Tomorrow’s Master’s 2020 study author Andrew Crisp says, “Even before the pandemic, there was growing interest in alternatives to traditional business master’s degrees, partly driven by concerns about rising living costs and fees.
 Modular study options, where students get to tailor their course to suit them, will become more prevalent long-term.”

 Business schools are also adapting their recruiting models, and many of these changes are likely to stay in place even after COVID-19 is behind us.
 “When you look back this is one of the things that has come out of the pandemic -- it has forced us into becoming digital.
 I think the whole MBA and international education will come out stronger, because it’s more apparent that you will be able to recruit internationally without it costing a fortune in travel,” Highered CEO Bernt Blankholm told Business Because.